How to Spend a Long Weekend in Boise: 3 Day Summer Itinerary

 I visited Boise during summer and it was very hot but it didn’t slow me down.
 High temperatures in the summer months are usually in the 90’s°F.

-As with many places, the spring or fall would be the best time to visit to enjoy more mild temperatures that aren’t too hot or too cold.
+As with many places, the best time to visit Boise is typically in the spring or fall.
+During these seasons, you can enjoy more mild temperatures that aren’t too hot or too cold.

 Boise receives a lot of snow in the winter and is a popular skiing destination during the winter months.